DCC-UAB/dlnn-project_ia-group_12/README.md

 The code has been structured in the following way:
 - 1 Models folder, in this folder are stored the different models created.
 In our case there are only two different CNNs and the class of focal loss.
 It is also important to be pointed that in the execution some pre-trained models have been used that are not defined in this folder.

 - 2 Utils folder, in this second folder all different functions used in the code are defined in.
 Is a way to mantain the code clear and having all functions in the same space.
+They are also divided into small subgroups depending on the purpose of each function, they are separated by comments especifying the type of functions that you will find afterwards.

 - 3 ModelsExecution python notebook, this last file has the complete execution of the differentmodels and the explanations on the decision that have been taken along this project as well as evaluations.